guptakaran11/grasskode-website/content/post/travel/sea-vietnam-hanoi.md

 	<em>West lake</em>
 </p>

 The first temple was **Den Quan Thanh**.
 There was a small fee of 10 kVND to go in.
 The temple looked empty but for two women who were sitting on a bench.
 As I clicked photos, they came to me asking whether I wanted my photograph clicked with the temple.
 I did not.
 Then she asked me if I wanted to buy postcards from her.
 She pushed a few in my hands and I went through them for a few seconds saying that I would consider after seeing the temple.
 She got pushy now, saying that she needed to go for lunch so I should buy immediately.
 But I said I would skip in that case.
 She claimed that I must buy because I looked at the postcards.
 I laughed and handed it back.
 Then the other woman asked me to buy something for some baby which I cannot see.
 I was not amused.
 They went away with the look that said I had ruined their day.
 Of course I had.
-The temple was a nice and quiet one apart from this one pushy saleswomen.
+The temple was a nice and quiet one apart from this one pushy saleswoman.
 There were hardly any tourists around.
 The temple had a few spooky looking golden statues in red light.

 <p class="postimg">
 	<img src="https://c1.staticflickr.com/8/7325/27560534224_bb9b22e36e.jpg" alt="den-quan-tanh-1">